eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-04-11_refactor_helmcharts/README.md

 errors due to the great number of variations.
 Further, only one particular variant (i.e. postgres+hashicorp) is put to any semblance of testing (i.e. business tests).

-The official recommendation of TractusX-EDC is to use PostgreSQL and HashiCorp Vault, and alongside it, we will provide charts for easy testing and setting up demos as well as an Azure KeyVault variant for legacy use cases.
+The official recommendation of Tractus-X EDC is to use PostgreSQL and HashiCorp Vault, and alongside it, we will provide charts for easy testing and setting up demos as well as an Azure KeyVault variant for legacy use cases.

-> Note: using Azure KeyVault is not officially supported or recommended by TractusX-EDC!
+> Note: using Azure KeyVault is not officially supported or recommended by Tractus-X EDC!

 This will also reduce the number of Docker images that need to be published.